 Transfer to spouse.
-If you transfer your home to your spouse or to your former spouse incident to your divorce, you generally have no gain or loss (unless the Exception, discussed next, applies).
+If you transfer your home to your spouse or to your former spouse incident to your divorce, you in most cases have no gain or loss (unless the Exception, discussed next, applies).
 This is true even if you receive cash or other consideration for the home.
-Therefore, the rules explained in this publication do not apply.
+As a result, the rules explained in this publication do not apply.